markthr/2023_Fall_Labs_Team_4/Networking/Simple_UDP_Receive_Respond/environment/readme.md

 edit `/etc/systemd/resolved.conf`to have the line `DNSStubListener=no`

+No don't do this.
+Instead, add bind-interfaces to dnsmasq.conf

+To restore internet run,  sudo dnsmasq

 This line will likely be included in the file but commented out.
 Just uncomment it.
 Make sure you set it to `no` as it will by default likely be `yes`.